Connect with us

 This section describes the contractor’s safety procedure and statement of intent.
 It should state that the contractor will be required to be diligent when undertaking the project.

-The section should also include the contractor’s satisfaction guarantee statement and other information pertaining the quality of the work to be accomplished.
+The section should also include the contractor’s satisfaction guarantee statement and other information about the quality of the work to be accomplished.

 8. Explain Liability Protection

-This section indicates the party responsible for losses or damages that may occur at the site or any personal injuries that may happen over the course of the electrical work.
+This section indicates the party responsible for losses or damages that may occur at the site or any personal injuries that may happen throughout the electrical work.

 It should include the contractor’s insurance information.